-10. Arctic sea ice
+10. Sea ice

-- (a) Recent changes to Arctic ice extent, area, volume, and age. - (b) Why do these changes occur, and what is the impact? - (c) sea-ice feedbacks: albedo, age and melt ponds, thickness and insulation, thickness and mobility due to storms. - (d) Detection of climate change. - (e) Future projections.
+- (a) Decline of Arctic ice extent, area, volume, and age. - (b) Recent decline of sea ice around Antarctica. - (c) Why do these changes occur, and what is the impact? - (d) Sea-ice feedbacks: albedo, age and melt ponds, thickness and insulation, thickness and mobility due to storms. - (e) Detection of climate change. - (f) Future projections.